raganwald/braythwayt.com/_posts/2017-05-02-chris-and-trygve.md

 I have spoken in the past about how I was thinking about getting a job at a company called GitHub, and part of why I accepted an offer to speak there was that I had heard several "GitHubbers" were going to be there.
 It was an opportunity to meet them and hopefully learn what the company and people were really like, show them what I was really into, and see if there was a "click."

 What I haven't spoken of was that I was struggling with my mood, and it took a massive effort just to get on the plane.
-WebRebels was organized by a wonderful man named Trygve Lie, and Trygve had made a tremendous effort go get me to Norway, and once there, he and the other organizers and volunteers bent over backwards to make me feel comfortable.
+WebRebels was organized by a wonderful man named Trygve Lie, and Trygve had made a tremendous effort go get me to Norway.
+Once there, he and the other organizers and volunteers bent over backwards to make me feel comfortable.

 He invited me out for some music, and such was my struggle that I declined, something that is incredibly out of character for me.
 I didn't explain, but I always suspected he understood.